xlevus/dotops/README.md

 -----

 * No support for remote hosts.
 Just local.
 * No YAML.
-Instead, scripting language to define 'playbooks'.
+Instead, scripting language to define recipes.
 * No 'facts'.
-It's local-only, and a scripted playbook, you should be able to fetch the facts as you need them.
+It's local-only, and a scripted recipes, you should be able to fetch the facts as you need them.
 * No package management.
 CLI and modules should be easily implementable by the end user in whichever language they desire. i.e. Search on $PATH.